gdsbook/book/notebooks/09_spatial_inequality.md

 res_df[['bgr_share', 'bgs_share','T']].corr()
 ```

-- inequality between the states is larger than inequality between regions
-- inequality within states is smaller than inequality within regions
-- time series of the between component are similar for regional and state partitions of the counties
-- correlation of between share and overall inequality is higher at the state level than the region level
+A few patterns emerge from these figures.
+First, inequality between the states is larger than inequality between regions.
+Second, inequality within states is smaller than inequality within regions.
+Third, the time series patterns for the interregional components are similar for the BEA regions and state partitions of the counties.
+Finally, the correlation of between share and overall inequality is higher at the state level than for the BEA region level

 ### Intraregional inequality